-Join us for the launch of CrowdFund Leicester at City Hall on the 20th of September.
-Register free here.
+Join us for our CrowdFund Leicester crowdfunding workshop at City Hall on the 13th of October.
+Learn more and register here.

 Leicester’s set to make its biggest splash since the Leicester City Premiership win of 2016 with the launch of a new community fund called CrowdFund Leicester.

 From community gardens and street murals to festivals and sports facilities, Leicester has a new way to support Local projects.
 CrowdFundLeicester is an initiative from Leicester City Council and the City Mayor to engage communities to work together to make innovative ideas a reality.

 Crowdfunding works like this: proposals for projects are put online, and those that attract enough funding can go ahead.
 CrowdFundLeicester will provide land to help deliver projects, and the Community Engagement Fund will also allow the City Mayor to back the best ones with up to £10,000 extra funding.

 20 September – CrowdFund Leicester Launch